 - Soak the almonds in salted water for 8 hours or overnight to sprout them.
 If you are short of time then a 1-hour soak is acceptable but less than ideal for maximum nutritional benefit.

-- Drain and rinse the almonds then place in a blender with fresh water.
+- Drain and rinse the almonds then place in a blender with the fresh water.

 - Blend for a few minutes.

-- Pour into a cheesecloth, nut bag or sieve and squeeze out the milk.
+- Pour into a cheesecloth/nut bag or sieve and squeeze out the almond milk.
+You can make your own nut milk bag from some nylon if you're handy with sewing.

-- Stir in the vanilla and sweetener, if desired.
+- Stir in the vanilla and sweetener like date syrup into the almond milk, if desired.

-- Empty the pulp into a bowl with all the other cheese ingredients.
+- Empty the almond pulp into a bowl with all the other almond cheese ingredients.

-- Mix together then roll into portion sized balls and chill.
+- Mix together then roll into portion sized almond cheese balls and chill.

 - Enjoy the cheese and milk within 3 days and store in the fridge.